PSHE and Citizernship (RSE with Health)

 - career, including enterprise, employability and economic understanding

-To ensure high standards of teaching and learning in PSHCE, we implement a curriculum that is progressive throughout the school.
-A comprehensive, whole-school planning approach ensures that full coverage of ‘The National Curriculum programmes of study for PSHCE’ and ‘Understanding of the World’ in the Early Years Foundation Stage is given.
+To ensure high standards of teaching and learning in PSHE, we implement a curriculum that is progressive throughout the school.
+A comprehensive, whole-school planning approach ensures that full coverage of ‘The National Curriculum programmes of study for PSHE’ and ‘Personal, Social and Emotional Development’ in the Early Years Foundation Stage is given.

 1.Created and loved by God

 Units: Religious Understanding, Me, my body, my health, Emotional Well-being, Life cycles